Refinitiv/refinitiv-ui/documents/src/pages/utils/date-time.md

 # Date & Time

-The utility provides the comprehensive set of tools to manipulate with date/time/datetime strings.
-It overcomes the problems with JavaScript `Date` implementation, such as:
+The utility provides a comprehensive set of tools to manipulate _date_, _time_ and _datetime_ strings.
+It overcomes the problems with JavaScript's `Date` implementation, such as:

-- string to date parsing is error-prone and can be different in browsers
+- String to date parsing is error-prone and can be different in browsers
 - Date object is mutable
-- daylight saving behavior is unpredictable
+- Daylight saving behavior is unpredictable
-- computation APIs are unwieldy or unavailable
+- Computation APIs are unwieldy or unavailable
-- defining and parsing dates in _UTC_, _Local_ or _Developer Defined_ timezones is error-prone
+- Defining and parsing dates in _UTC_, _Local_ or _Developer Defined_ timezones is error-prone

 The utility comes with the ability to parse localised dates and has over 40 functions for date manipulation.